pololu/tic-arduino/README.md

 | Arduino Yun           |        No        |     10     |     11     |

-** The Due's serial port is 3.3&nbsp;V, so it should not be directly connected to the Maestro's 5&nbsp;V TX line.
+** The Due's serial port is 3.3&nbsp;V, so it should not be directly connected to the Tic's 5&nbsp;V TX line.
 A voltage divider or level shifter can be used.

 ### Tic configuration